MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Processes-with-Process-Cmdlets.md

       0       0        0         16     0               0 Idle
 ```

-Although it is normal for cmdlets to return no data in some situations, when you specify a process
+Although it's normal for cmdlets to return no data in some situations, when you specify a process by
-by its ProcessId, `Get-Process` generates an error if it finds no matches, because the usual
+its **ProcessId**, `Get-Process` generates an error if it finds no matches, because the usual intent
-intent is to retrieve a known running process.
-If there is no process with that Id, it is likely
+is to retrieve a known running process.
+If there is no process with that ID, it's likely that the ID
-that the Id is incorrect or that the process of interest has already exited:
+is incorrect or that the process of interest has already exited:

 ```powershell
 Get-Process -Id 99